yzhan189/Trapped-Grue/README.md

 Commands:
-    19 commands in total
+    20 commands in total
-    7 are hidden (Increase grue-love to see)
+    7 are hidden from player (Increase "grue-love" to see)

 Status: